TheManuelML/Process-Scanner/README.md

 # TCP Connection scanner
-Script that scans TCP connections through running processes.
+Linux script that scans TCP connections through running processes.
 You can also check for geographical information of each connection.
 Save the scan in a file.

 ## Prepare
 ```